88lventerprises/Election_Anaylsis/Election Analysis.md

 ## Overview of Election Audit

-Our team has been tasked to assist a Colorado Board of Elections Employee, Tom, with an election audit of the tabular result for a US Congressional precinct.
+Our team has been tasked to assist a Colorado Board of Elections Employee, Tom, with an election audit of the tabular results for a US Congressional precinct.
 Tom’s manager, Seth, would like to streamline these processes in Python, providing assistance with senatorial and local elections if the turn out is successful.
-We will preform our analysis on mail in ballots, punch cards, and direct reporting electronics.
+We will preform our analysis on mail in ballots, punchcards, and direct reporting electronics.
 The aforementioned vote casting procedures are calculated by the following (respectively):

 -	Hand counted
 -	Machine Counted